naveengdg/Interview_Preparation/README.md

 # Interview_Preparation:
-   This Repository contains solution to daily solving coding problems..
+   This Repository contains solution to daily solving coding problems in various topics